 CSG and ITW Global Leaders Forum team up for new Communications Blockchain Network.
 The network will enable rapid and cost-efficient wholesale settlement between carriers and their partners.

-Some of the world’s top communications carriers have committed to supporting a new blockchain ecosystem designed to improve inter-service settlement processes with automation and improved security.
-A1 Telekom Austria, China Telecom Global, Deutsche Telekom, IDT, PCCW Global, Orange, Telstraveral, and other carriers have already committed to supporting the new blockchain network.
+Some of the world’s top communications carriers — including A1 Telekom Austria, China Telecom Global, Deutsche Telekom, IDT, PCCW Global, Orange, Telstraveral — have committed to supporting a new blockchain ecosystem designed to improve inter-service settlement processes with automation and improved security.

-CSG announced it has been chosen by the ITW Global Leaders Forum (GLF) to collaborate on the creation of the Communications Blockchain Network (CBN), a unified blockchain ecosystem that will facilitate rapid and cost-efficient wholesale settlement between carriers and their partners as they deliver all types of services to their customers.
+The ITW Global Leaders Forum (GLF) and CSG will collaborate to create the Communications Blockchain Network (CBN), a unified blockchain ecosystem to facilitate rapid and cost-efficient wholesale settlement between carriers and their partners who deliver diverse services to their customers.

-The company says blockchain can be used to streamline a variety of processes including carrier agreement and settlement processes.
-Improving the speed and ease of these processes can reduce how long it takes to put contracts in place and speed up payment, eliminating the need for collections.
+The company says blockchain can streamline a variety of processes including carrier agreement and settlement processes.
+Improving these processes’ speeds and ease reduces the time needed to put contracts in place.
+Faster payments eliminate the need for collections.

-The CBN, and the collaborative industry-wide governance framework, will serve the wider information and technology service provider community by avoiding fragmentation and helping accelerate adoption of automated settlement applications.
-It will also help facilitate the development of open-source standards and APIs that enable service-provider interoperability of blockchain-enabled services, CSG said in their press release.
+This collaborative industry-wide governance framework, together with CBN, will help service proivders avoid fragmentation and accelerate adoption of automated settlement applications.
+It will also support the development of open-source standards and APIs that enable service-provider interoperability of blockchain-enabled services.